 Day 2: the Douro Valley — where nature and wine intertwine

-Lunch: Head to Ventozelo Hotel & Quinta, a hidden gem where nature sets the rhythm of life.
+Another suggestion for a visit is Ventozelo Hotel & Quinta, a hidden gem where nature sets the rhythm of life.
 Surrounded by vineyards and olive groves, the property offers a serene and immersive connection to the Douro landscape.
 At Cantina de Ventozelo, traditional regional flavors are elevated through a contemporary lens, using ingredients sourced from the estate and nearby producers.
 Pair your meal with Ventozelo’s own wines, each bottle a reflection of the estate’s unique microclimates and respect for sustainability.

 ® Ventozelo Hotel & Quinta